raomingxian/payment/demo/src/main/resources/static/bower_components/morrisjs/README.md

 - Customising x-axis labels with `xLabelFormat` option
 - Only use timezones when timezone info is specified
-- Fix old IE bugs (mostly in examples!)
+- Fix old IE bugs (mostly in gfczs!)
 - Added `preunits` and `postunits` options
 - Better non-continuous series data support